 Head in the Clouds is the shortest song on the album, as it’s a monologue of sorts.
-Knight is talking about a negative relationship her friend is in.
-This is Knight’s struggle to catch the attention of her friend to almost tell her to snap out of it.
-She’s trying to grasp the attention of her friend to help her out of this relationship because Knight recognizes the danger of the situation her friend is in, even if her friend doesn’t realize it.
+Night is talking about a negative relationship her friend is in.
+This is Night’s struggle to catch the attention of her friend to almost tell her to snap out of it.
+She’s trying to grasp the attention of her friend to help her out of this relationship because Night recognizes the danger of the situation her friend is in, even if her friend doesn’t realize it.

 “So, my friend kept going on and on the other day

 About this a****** that she’s kind of dating

 And she puts it all out on the table but he just can’t handle a label

 And she feels so bad about wanting something more